ibbya04/Home-Lab/README.md

 <img width="926" alt="Screenshot 2024-09-19 at 14 03 54" src="https://github.com/user-attachments/assets/4391e4c6-3160-4634-8d7a-c4d7c4b2d1ab">

-Some of these seemed to be open but the nmap scan couldnt see them.
+After some troubleshooting some of these seemed to be open but the nmap scan couldnt see them and I checked that my Kali could reach Ubuntu with `ping ...`.
 I then decided to start a service on my Ubuntu VM, so I installed apache2 web server and started that.
 I could now see this service listening on port 80, HTTP.

 <img width="935" alt="Screenshot 2024-09-19 at 14 05 52" src="https://github.com/user-attachments/assets/276a6fe6-4445-4e8d-be85-59f1d0535633">